aarojas20/Firearm_Detection/README.md

 In this project, I aim to build an app that could help listen for firearms.
 The intention is that when a firearm is detected, a notification may be sent to an emergency contact or a first responder.

 The app was written in streamlit, and it can stream for live sound with the Sounddevice python library.
+The file app_demo.py is the version that is meant to run locally on one's laptop.
+The file app.py is the version that I deployed with AWS.
+The link is the following: http://www.dataanalysisrunner.run:8501/.
-In the future, I would like to rewrite this in flask so that I can query the user's sound (through the user's web page) with MediaDevices.getUserMedia() in javascript.
+In the future, I would like to rewrite the app in flask so that I can query the **user's** sound (through the user's web page) with MediaDevices.getUserMedia() in javascript.

 The model that I developed was a CNN.
 It makes use of publicly available data from the environmental sound classification, and I acquired firearm sounds from multiple sources, such as youtube, urbansound8k, freesound, soundbible, mediafire, etc.

 Project Organization
 ------------